Folio III Field Notes

 \[ \text{softmax}(z) = \frac{e^{z_i}}{\sum_{j=1}^{K} e^{z_j}} \]

-\( e^{0.895} \approx 2.447 \) and \( e^{-0.895} \approx 0.408 \)
+First, compute \( e^{z_i} \) for each output neuron: \( e^{0.895} \approx 2.447 \) and \( e^{-0.895} \approx 0.408 \).

-\( \sum_{j=1}^{K} e^{z_j} \ = 2.447 + 0.408 \approx 2.855 \)
+Then the sum: \( \sum_{j=1}^{K} e^{z_j} = 2.447 + 0.408 \approx 2.855 \).

-Finally, I'll divide each \( e^{z_i} \) by this sum:
+Finally, divide each \( e^{z_i} \) by this sum:

 \[ a_2 = \text{softmax}(z_2) = \begin{bmatrix}\frac{2.447}{2.855}, \frac{0.408}{2.855}\end{bmatrix} \approx \begin{bmatrix}0.857, 0.143\end{bmatrix} \]

-We can verify that these values sum to 1: 0.857 + 0.143 = 1
+We can verify these sum to 1: 0.857 + 0.143 = 1.

 Step 5: Backpropagation